mirzafahad/embedded_c_style_guide/style_guide.md

 The upside of using const as much as possible is compiler-enforced protection from unintended writes to data that should be read-only.

 - The `volatile` keyword shall be used:
-    - To declare a global variable accessible by a interrupt service routine.
+    - To declare a global variable accessible by an interrupt service routine.
     - To declare a global variable accessible by two or more threads.
     - To declare a delay loop counter.
     - To declare a pointer to a memory-mapped I/O peripheral register set.